 2. Head position can remove double chins

-Many women think that if they tilt their chin up when posing for portraits it’ll reduce a double chin.
+When posing for portraits many women think that if they tilt their chin up it’ll reduce a double chin.
 This is definitely not the case!
 The best way to reduce a double chin is to ask them to push their forehead towards camera and then bring their chin down slightly.

-It’s also a good idea for female subjects who don’t have double chins, because this trick really defines the jawline.
+This posing trick really defines the jawline so it’s also a good idea for female subjects who don’t have double chins.

 Pro tip: It’s very easy to overdo it, so ask them to make very small movements to get it exactly right.
 You don’t want them looking down the lens out of the top of their eyes like a demented villain in a film.